BrianRuizy/java-101/README.md

 # java-101
-Code snippets for Arduino projects with Java - UH CompuCamp 2019
+Code snippets for projects with Java - UH CompuCamp 2019